metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 }
 ```

+I tend to write pure / atomic functions.
+Not in the strict but the logical sense.

 ## Functional programming with Ramda

 [Functional programming](https://github.com/MostlyAdequate/mostly-adequate-guide) is not a silver bullet.
 And it's hard to learn when one is coming from object-oriented, imperative programming &mdash; as the majority of us do.